danielbodnar/awesome-stars/BY-LANG.md

 ## Python

+- [BURG3R5/firefox-bookmarks](https://github.com/BURG3R5/firefox-bookmarks) - Manage your Firefox bookmarks with ease
+- [alflanagan/MarksManager](https://github.com/alflanagan/MarksManager) - Some scripts to read your Firefox bookmarks backup files, and find duplicate bookmarks and dead links.
+- [psiegman/bookmark-generator](https://github.com/psiegman/bookmark-generator) - Bookmark generator.
+Generates bookmarks that can be imported in Firefox, Chrome and Internet Explorer
 - [oldweb-today/remote-desktop-server](https://github.com/oldweb-today/remote-desktop-server) - A set of Docker images for streaming a remote desktop video and audio
 - [oduwsdl/MementoMap](https://github.com/oduwsdl/MementoMap) - A Tool to Summarize Web Archive Holdings
 - [TarekJor/bookmark-archiver](https://github.com/TarekJor/bookmark-archiver) - 🗄 Save an archived copy of websites from Pocket/Pinboard/Bookmarks/RSS.
 Outputs HTML, PDFs, and more...